 While a modern Whovian might be used to the Doctor having two hearts, this Doctor only had one, because his onscreen heartbeat was the normal lub-dub instead of the later da-da-da-da… simply because they hadn’t thought that idea up yet.
 Which makes a kind of sense, in a way.

 See, Time Lords, for all intents and purposes, are Gallifreyans who have had their physicality altered to be able to regenerate.
-If you screw around with your DNA, you’re not going to see any changes right away because the new cells need to grow; but a new heart slowly growing would really mess up your body, right?
-So the second heart doesn’t happen until the first regeneration.
-Intentional on behalf of the showrunners?
-99% probability of “no.” But it’s my explanation.
+(It's implied that the regeneration process is not a natural one, since the Time Lords tries to bribe the Master into doing their bidding by offering a new set of them.)
+Now, if you screw around with your DNA, you’re not going to see any changes right away because the new cells need to grow; but a new heart slowly growing would really mess up your body, right?
+So the second heart might not come along until the first regeneration.
+Intentional on behalf of the original showrunners?
+99% probability of “no.” But it’s the explanation I like, because it neatly explains away a discrepancy between the early show and later canon.

 What’s a regeneration, I hear no one ask?
 Well, basically, Time Lords can flood their bodies with time energy when they’re about to die, which more-or-less scrambles their DNA.
 Most Time Lords can control what they turn into, but the Doctor, being a C-student, has his set to shuffle.
 After a regeneration, a new man (or woman, or alien, as the case may be) walks away, with all the memories of the past incarnations.